-Essential pre-course information 1

-Interested in completing the 10960NAT Diploma of Breastfeeding Management with ABA?
+interested in completing the 10960NAT Diploma of Breastfeeding Management with ABA?
 5

 How ABA philosophies, policies and ethical conduct underpin the work of the Association 5

 ABA's Vision 5

 ABA's Mission 5

 The 10960NAT Diploma in Breastfeeding Management 7

 Am I eligible to do the course?
 8

 Essential entry requirements 8

 Recommended entry requirements 8

 How do I enrol?
 9

 How much does it cost to complete the course?
 10

 Government funding entitlements 11

 Cancellation policy 12

 For enrolments cancelled more than 21 days before program or course commencement: 12

-For enrolments cancelled between 14 to 21 days prior to program orcourse commencement 12
+For enrolments cancelled between 14 to 21 days prior to program or course commencement: 12

-For enrolments cancelled 14 days or less prior to or after course commencement 12
+For enrolments cancelled 14 days or less prior to or after course commencement: 12

 Refund policy 12

-Why the diploma is work based learning - an explanation of competency-based training and assessment.
-12
+Why the diploma is work based learning - an explanation of competency-based training and assessment 13

 Course Expectations 13

-Flexible Delivery and Assessment in ABA 13
+Flexible Delivery and Assessment at ABA 14

-Quality Assurance Guarantee 14
+Quality Assurance Guarantee 15

-ABA's mission is 14
+ABA's mission is: 15

-Qualifications of Trainers and Assessors 14
+Qualifications of Trainers and Assessors 15

+Clause 5.2(c) 15

-Issuance of AQF qualifications 14
+Issuance of AQF qualifications 16

+Clause 5.2(c) 16

-Learner Health and Safety 14
+Learner Health and Safety

-Attending training sessions and workplace training 15
+Attending training sessions and workplace training 16

-How is training delivered in ABA?
+How is training delivered at ABA?

 How long will training take?

-Volume of Learning
+Volume of Learning: 20

 What happens when I have finished my enrolment period?
+21

 Can I seek recognition for other qualifications or prior learning?
+22

+Clause 3.5 22

 How will I be assessed?

-ABA's Assessment Policy 20
+ABA's Assessment Policy 23

 What support and resources will I receive when training?
-20

-Material and equipment that the learner must provide 21

-What support will I be given if I have specific needs?

-Know your rights as a learner

-Pre enrolment Information Booklet for the 10960NAT Dip B M V1.4 202209 Page 3 of 27
+24

-© Australian Breastfeeding Association RTO 21659 How does ABA ensure access and equity?
-22 What about my personal information and confidentiality?
-22 Complaints and appeals 24 Complaints 24 Appeals 24 Meeting your responsibilities as a learner 25 Disciplinary Action 25 What happens if I do not finish my course?
-25 What if I need to take a break during my course?
-25 Student number and formal identification Appendix 1 Volume of learning for the 10960NAT Diploma of Breastfeeding Management 27 Appendix 2 Nominal hours for the 10960NAT Diploma of Breastfeeding 28 Appendix 3 - The structure of the 10960NAT Diploma of Breastfeeding Management 29 Appendix 4 - 10960NAT Diploma of Breastfeeding Management course unit summaries 32 Core Units 32 Elective units
+Material and equipment that the learner must provide 24 What support will I be given if I have specific needs?
+24 Know your rights as a learner 26 How does ABA ensure access and equity?
+26 What about my personal information and confidentiality?
+26 Complaints and appeals 28 Complaints 28 Appeals 28 Meeting your responsibilities as a learner 29 Disciplinary Action 29 What happens if I do not finish my course?
+29 What if I need to take a break during my course?
+29 Student number and formal identification 30 Appendix 1 Volume of learning for the 10960NAT Diploma of Breastfeeding Management 31 Appendix 2 Nominal hours for the 10960NAT Diploma of Breastfeeding 32 Appendix 3 - The structure of the 10960NAT Diploma of Breastfeeding Management 33 Appendix 4 - 10960NAT Diploma of Breastfeeding Management course unit summaries 37 Core Units 37 Elective units 39